 – 3T cold water

 Pulse.
 Add flour, sugar, and salt to food processor and mix.
-Add frozen butter/margarine and pulse ~ 10 times until the consistence of corn meal.
+Add frozen butter/margarine and pulse ~ 10 times until the consistency of corn meal.

 Pulse again.
 Add egg yolk and 1T cold water, and pulse ~ 5 times.